Photo from the Leonidio & Kyparissi Climbing Guidebook by Aris Theodoropoulos and Katie Roussos.

 Competition climbing is separated into 3 main disciplines.

-One is lead/sport climbing, which is basically who can get the highest up a route tied on a rope and clipping the rope through specific anchor points on the route.
+Similarly to rock climbing, one is lead/sport climbing.
+In a competition, this is basically who can get the highest up a route tied on a rope and clipping the rope through specific anchor points on the route.
 The routes are different in all competitions, and the main focus is on how long each climber can last on a sequence of many demanding moves, mentally and physically.
 There is usually a time limit of 5-7 minutes, and once the time runs out, the climber's attempt is finished.
 The speed of each ascent only counts in the case of a draw.

-Another discipline is Bouldering where climbers compete on walls of around 5 meters high with a crash pad below.
+Again, as on rock, another discipline is Bouldering.
+Climbers compete on walls of around 5 meters high with a crash pad below.
 There are usually 4 or 5 boulders in each round of a competition, and the climbers get 4 or 5 minutes to try the route as many times as they want in an attempt to top the boulder.
 The number of attempts counts only if there is a draw in the number of tops the competitors get.
 Other than the top, there is another hold on the boulder called the "bonus" which still gives you a score if you don't top the boulder.